Makati–Taguig boundary dispute: Possession of public properties

 On May 5, 2025, the Regional Trial Court (RTC) of Taguig issued a 72-hour Temporary Restraining Order (TRO) directing the City of Makati to immediately cease obstructing the City of Taguig's access to and exclusive full possession of public properties in the Embo barangays covered by Proclamation Nos.
 518 and 1916.
 The TRO covers health centers, multi-purpose buildings, day care centers, barangay halls, covered courts, parks and other government properties.
 Upon possession, Taguig reopened all facilities covered by the TRO the following day for the benefit and enjoyment of the public.
 The TRO was given a 17-day extension on May 9.
 Before the TRO extension expires, the court granted Taguig's prayer for preliminary injunction, which effectively retains Taguig's control of the facilities for the continued public services for the Embo barangays.

 Court jurisdiction

 By virtue of Administrative Matter No. 23-10-01-SC dated December 5, 2023, the Supreme Court of the Philippines is set to transfer the jurisdiction of civil and criminal cases committed within the Embo barangays from Makati courts to Taguig courts effective January 1, 2024.
 It also named seven Makati courts and four Metropolitan Trial Courts to assist their Taguig counterparts, which are pending an increase in numbers.

-In response to the jurisdictional change, on May 8, 2024, Taguig–Pateros 1st district Representative Ading Cruz filed House Bill No. 10378, seeking to create ten additional Regional Trial Court branches and five additional Metropolitan Trial Court branches in Taguig.
-As of May 13, 2024, the bill is pending with the House Committee of Justice.
+In response to the jurisdictional change, Taguig–Pateros 1st district Representative Ading Cruz filed legislation seeking to create ten additional Regional Trial Court branches and five Metropolitan Trial Court branches in Taguig.
+The measure was originally introduced as House Bill No. 10378 on May 8, 2024, but remained pending through the end of the 19th Congress.
+It was subsequently re-filed for the 20th Congress as House Bill No. 1974 on July 16, 2025 and remains pending with the House Committee of Justice as of July 30, 2025.